TuxTu/Morty/README.md

 # Morty
-An repository of artificial intelligence interface with many utils.
+An repository of artificial intelligence interface with utils.